microsoft/DynamicTelemetry/docs/docs/Slides.Overview.Presentation.md

 ---

+1. Stitched Together in a way that

+---

 # Previous 2 or 3 years

 1. Aligning our API surfaces, core tech
-1. OpenTelemetry into the kernel
+1. Supporting changes made in .NET, OpenTelemetry, and the kernels of Windows and Linux
-1. Industry and 1P
+1. Industry / OSS Support
 1. Applications ranging from perf/security/cost reductions/AI

 ---